 These incredible paleo baked apples are perfect for a delicious dessert that the entire family can enjoy.

-If you’re trying to stick to the paleo diet as much as possible, I will avoid having this as dessert too often.
+If you’re trying to stick to the paleo diet as much as possible, I would avoid having this as a dessert too often.
 The sugar content is a bit on the higher side due to the amount of fruit, but it’s totally worth it.

-These will keep for a few days so if you end up with any leftovers make sure you keep them in the fridge.
-You don’t need to reheat them as they still taste pretty amazing cold.
+These baked apples will keep for a few days, so if you end up with any leftovers, make sure you keep them in the fridge.
+You don’t need to reheat them as they taste pretty amazing cold.

-If you want to see how to cook and prepare this recipe, then be sure to check out the video below.
+If you want to see how to cook and prepare these Paleo-friendly baked apples, then be sure to check out the video below.
 Alternatively, you can find the full written recipe right below.

 Paleo Baked Apples Recipe